 What You Need to Know: The Pill, the ring, the shot, and the patch are all available through Twentyeight Health.
 They accept insurance, and their out-of-pocket prescriptions start at $16 a month.
 They typically charge an annual fee of $20 for the initial evaluation and care through the year, but due to COVID, they’ll waive that cost with the code GIVE28.
 They also offer a one-time dose of Plan B free with insurance, or $30 without.
 If you’re concerned about cost, they have a very transparent list of all the birth control they offer and the price with and without insurance for each, so you know exactly what you’re getting into before you complete the intake form.

-Availability: Twentyeight Health is currently available in Florida, Maryland, New York, New Jersey, North Carolina, Pennsylvania, and Texas.
+Availability: Twentyeight Health is currently available in California, Florida, Illinois, Maryland, Minnesota, New Jersey, New York, Ohio, Oregon, North Carolina, Pennsylvania, and Washington.

 What They Offer: The Pill, the ring, the shot, and the patch.